 Therefore hotels need to be tech-friendly if they want to succeed.
 Through the smart advises or voice assistants, guests are able to perform tasks such as setting timers, alarms, playing music or controlling smart devices in the home such as lighting.
 Marriott and Hilton are two examples of hotel chains that are investing in IoT.

-But IoT is not all roses.
+However, unfortunately, IoT is not all roses.
 People are worried about how companies collect and share their data, which extends to voice assistants.
-Amazon has reported that employees listened to recording of users’ private conversations with Alexa, which lift a red flag.
+Amazon has reported that employees listened to the recording of users’ private conversations with Alexa, which lift a red flag.

 In this CBS video, experts and hotels professionals debate on the benefits and risks of the IoT: